 Think of the friend at dinner who dominates the conversation and commonly speaks over others yet tells you you’re rude when you interrupt them.
 Think of the associate who claims to be a perfectionist and always struggles to meet deadlines but says your work will never be as good because you prioritize meeting targets over doing better quality work.

 When you are on the receiving end of sharp, unsavory criticism, there’s a high chance that another person may be projecting.
-They are unwittingly showing you how they see the world and the flaws they see.
+They are unwittingly showing you how they see the world.

 However, this does not mean their assertions are true or valid.
-If anything, it’s simply a matter of opinion and everyone is entitled to that.
+If anything, it’s simply a matter of opinion.

 2. Recognize How Others Have Shaped Your Self-Perception